Women’s Survival Guide is a newsletter about women’s experiences in midlife.

 Starting something new after 50!

 I interview women who are really into something they started after 50.
-These women have decided to try something new and risk failure.
+These women have decided to take a risk and try something new.
 I love to hear their stories and I hope you will too!
+See Cai Cai Fritzinger’s clip below!

 The Maven Questionnaire (Maven5Q):